LOADING ...

 The arctic trails have secret tales

-The northern have seen queer sights,
+The northern lights have seen sights,

 but the queerest they did see